turingschool/front-end-curriculum/projects/module-3/stretch.md

 * Two interview questions - one technical (about your stretch tech) and one behavioral (you get to choose the "theme", but not the specific question)
 * You will be expected to send your interviewer your resume (updated with the stretch project) prior to the interview via slack

+## Minimum Collaboration and Professionalism Expectations

+* Team holds daily standups throughout project.
+* Commits are atomic and frequent, effectively documenting the evolution/progression of the application.
+There is no more than a 10% disparity in project contributions between teammates.
+* A project board is utilized (and updated throughout the project) with Github issues and labels.
+* Team uses branches, PRs and thorough code reviews to add new code to the main branch.
+* The README is formatted well and at a minimum contains:
+  * Overview of project and goals
+  * Overview of technologies used, challenges, wins, and any other reflections
+  * Screenshots/gifs of your app
+  * List of contributors
+* **Team collaborates effectively to accomplish the shared goal.
+Team productively and professionally works through challenges and conflicts to ensure all team members are able to be heard and contribute throughout the project.**
+  * Instructors are available to offer support and guidance but conversations around what *is* and what *is not* working are expected to be led by the team members themselves.

 ## Rubric

 There will be no written feedback for this project, but each and every one of you is capable of self-assessing whether or not your project is proficient.
 Mentors and Rocks are also a valuable resource here. **A proficient project would include the following:**

 <section class="answer">
-### Minimum Collaboration and Professionalism Expectations
+### Professionalism

-On track can look like:
-* Project is deployed
-* README concisely communicates the team's individual and joint learning goals, the evolution of the project, and team member reflections while using good formatting to enhance readability
-* README links to all user GitHub profiles and any applicable repos & deployed sites
-* Setup instructions for any and all repos are thorough and verbose enough that even non-technical people (like recruiters) could follow them
-* Git commits are atomic, with concise and precise descriptions of the change made
-* PRs have full, consistent descriptions
-* Team members conduct consistent code reviews of PRs
-* Evolution of the project (decisions made, etc) is documented in the git history and PRs
-* When the project is run locally, the terminal shows no errors and no warnings.
-* The Team collaborates effectively to accomplish the shared goal.
-The Team productively and professionally works through challenges and conflicts to ensure all team members are able to be heard and contribute throughout the project.
-  * Instructors are available to offer support and guidance but conversations around what is and what is not working are expected to be led by the team members themselves.
+Professionalism is a baseline expectation - you can those expectations above in the Minimum Collaboration and Professionalism Expectations Section.
+If you want to go further, check below for some ideas.

 WOW can look like:
 * Mapping out extensions in your project board beyond your MVP